buildtesters/buildtest/docs/getting_started.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Buildtest supports building multiple buildspecs, just specify the ``-b`` option
-for every Buildspec you want to build.
+for every buildspec you want to build.
 In this example, we specify a file and
 directory path.
 The search resolution is performed for every argument (``-b``)
 independently, and accumulated into list.